HMS Dryad (1795): Post-war

-The Mediterranean (1825-1830)
+Mediterranean (1825–1830)

 Dryad was recommissioned in August 1825 under Captain Hon.
 Robert Rodney (4th son of George Rodney, 2nd Baron Rodney) at Sheerness for service in the Mediterranean.
 Less than a year later, on 20 July 1826, Rodney died while in command of the frigate.
 His successor was Captain The Hon.
 George Crofton (son of Sir Edward Crofton, 2nd Baronet).
 The ship visited Gibraltar, Valletta and Aegina between July 1827 and June 1828.

-The Preventative Squadron (1830-1832)
+Preventative Squadron (1830–1832)

 By November 1829 Dryad was recommissioning in Plymouth for foreign service.
-Captain John Hayes joined her in May 1830 and she sailed for the coast of Africa on 29 September 1830, with Captain Hayes serving as Commodore on that station, a station with a well-deserved reputation for killing sailors by disease.
+Captain John Hayes joined her in May 1830 and she sailed for the coast of Africa on 29 September 1830, with Captain Hayes serving as commodore on that station, a station with a well-deserved reputation for killing sailors by disease.
 Fair Rosamond and Black Joke, both captured ex-slave ships, were tenders to Dryad, and between November 1830 and March 1832, they accounted for 11 out of the 13 slavers the squadron captured.
 Despite the hardships, the West Africa Squadron carried out a determined effort to stop the slave trade, a task that increasing international co-operation gradually more effective.

 Dryad's visits to Ascension Island brought welcome relief to the crew from the torrid climate of West Africa, as well as fresh provisions and time ashore for recreation.
 It also gave them time to water, refit and paint her.
 Dryad carried out hydrography, too.
 In 1832 The Nautical Magazine recorded one such occasion:

 On 21 or 22 February 1831 Black Joke captured a slaver with 300 slaves on board.
 This was probably the Spanish schooner Primeira.
 At the time Black Joke was acting as a tender to Dryad.

 On 20 April, Black Joke captured the Marinerito.
 On 19 July, Fair Rosamond captured the Spanish slave schooner Potosi.
 On 10 September Fair Rosamond and Black Joke captured the Spanish slave vessels Regulo and Rapido.

 On 15 February 1832, Black Joke captured Spanish schooner Frasquita, alias Centilla.
 This vessel too yielded bounty money for the slaves on board her.

 Dryad's voyage home started in The Gambia on 31 May 1832, and after a short stop in the Azores at the beginning of July, she arrived in Portsmouth on 25 July.
 On 11 August she sailed for Cork, Ireland, and returned to Portsmouth on 29 August.